 the Board’s size;

-the size of the Board’s WIA Title I financially assisted programs and activities; and
+the size of the Board’s WIOA Title I financially assisted programs and activities; and

 the number of applicants, registrants, and participants served by the Board.

-NLF: Within the EO officer or Section 504 coordinator job description, Boards must
+NLF: Within the EO officer or Section 504 coordinator job description, Boards must:

 list the primary EO-related responsibilities, collateral duties, and responsibilities for the respective positions; or

-cite the appropriate regulation within the job description (i.e., §37.25(that is, for EO officer or §32.7 for Section 504 coordinator).
+cite the appropriate regulation (that is, §38.31 for EO officer or §32.7 for Section 504 coordinator).

-NLF: Upper management support is necessary for the EO officer to ensure compliance with WIA’s nondiscrimination and EO provisions.
+NLF: Upper management support is necessary for the EO officer to ensure compliance with WIOA’s nondiscrimination and EO provisions.
 Therefore, Boards must ensure that sufficient time, staff, and funds for handling EO matters are available.

 NLF: Additionally, Boards must ensure that: